hoddmimes/Distributor/README.md

 The transport protocol when disseminating information with the Distributor utility is IP Multicast.
 IP multicasting cater for layer 1 and 2 in the ISO/OSI model.
-This implicates that there is *_no flow control or error detection_* if messages are lost or duplicated, The Distributor application _protocol_, hidden for publisher and subscriber application implement error detection, retransmissions and and a sort of flow control.
-Since the mechanism is a true one-to-many there is not a one-to-one relation betweeen a publisher and subscriber.
+This implicates that there is *_no flow control or error detection_* if messages are lost or duplicated, The Distributor application _protocol_, hidden for publisher and subscriber application implement error detection, retransmissions and a sort of flow control.
+Since the mechanism is a true one-to-many there is not a one-to-one relation between a publisher and subscriber.

 Each distributor connection having subscribers monitors itself to examine that it does not generate too many retransmissions, constantly.
 This could typically happen